njwfish/personal-site/njwfish/static/about.md

 3. Non-convex optimization for estimating vote choice in elections, with applications in causal inference.

-In addition to application-driven work, I also focus on machine learning and causal inference methodology, critiquing existing approaches and developing new methods for practitioners.
+In addition to application-driven work, I also consider questions about methodology and meta-science, trying to understand how to best use statistics, causal inference, and machine learning to answer scientific questions.

 You can find a more complete CV [here](resume), and you can reach me at njwfish [at] gmail.com.